MBroadbent95/project-3-frontend/README.md

 In the beginning we were using a new way of managing our group operations - Trello.
 We were recommended Trello from our instructors as a straightforward method of project management, you could create cards which could be freely moved to indicate which stage your task was at - testing/ code review/ done.
 This worked for a brief period when development was in its early build stages as what needed to be done was much more clear and easier to divvy out.
-But it became cumbersome to organise tasks via Trello when it was a faster and more dynamic system via Slack and merge parties .
+But it became cumbersome to organize tasks via Trello when it was a faster and more dynamic system via Slack and merge parties .
 We would reconvene after agreed upon blocks of time, discuss our progress, merge our work and then issue new tasks.
 This new system worked much better for us when it came to debugging and adjusting features as required when a bug would appear or not work as intended.